empayg/empayg.github.io/terms.md

 You agree that your electronic consent will have the same legal effect as a physical signature.
 You also agree that electronic delivery of a Notice has the same legal effect as if we provided you with a physical copy.
 We will consider a Notice to have been received by you within 24 hours of the time a Notice is either posted to our website or emailed to you.

-During the term of this Agreement, you may publicly identify us as the provider of the Services to you and we may publicly identify you as a EMPAYG user.
+During the term of this Agreement, you may publicly identify us as the provider of the Services to you and we may publicly identify you as an EMPAYG user.
 If you do not want us to identify you as a user, please contact us.
 Neither you nor we will imply any untrue sponsorship, endorsement, or affiliation between you and EMPAYG.
 Upon termination of your EMPAYG Account, both you and EMPAYG will remove any public references to our relationship from our respective websites.

 Except as expressly stated in this Agreement, nothing in this Agreement serves to establish a partnership, joint venture, or other agency relationship between you and us, or with any Financial Services Provider.